ChickenProp/chickenprop.github.com/drafts/life-has-a-cruel-symmetry.md

 But I still care.
 I know my caring comes from god, and I don't know why god made me care about something they don't.
 But they did that anyway, and so I care about what is Good.
 And as I am the only being in this world that does, I must do what I can.

+But the world is a colder, scarier place, now that I do not believe god is on my side.

 I scratch myself.

 *t ≈ 2<sup>175.8</sup>s*